saymrwulf/transformers/notes.md

-2023-04-26T22:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2023-04-26T05:09:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2023-04-26T18:15:00 - Refactor for clarity, might break a few tests though (transformers)
+2023-04-26T22:53:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2023-04-26T05:09:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2023-04-26T18:15:00 - Refactor for clarity, might break a few tests though (transformers) 2023-04-26T04:29:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers)